ibm-cloud-docs/cloud-object-storage/basics/classes.md

 {:note}

 For more information, see [the pricing table at ibm.com](https://cloud.ibm.com/objectstorage/create#pricing){: external}.

+The **Active** storage class is only used with [One Rate plans](/docs/cloud-object-storage?topic=cloud-object-storage-onerate), and can not be used in Standard or Lite plans.
+{:important}

 For more information about how to create buckets with different storage classes, see the [API reference](/docs/cloud-object-storage/api-reference?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-storage-class).